ofekdeitch/cognitio-static/blog-posts/investing-in-netflix-can-help-you-outperform-the-market-61e34a.md

 Our first step will be to pick a benchmark index that represents the market or asset class we are trying to compare.
 Since Netflix is a U.S. stock, the S&P 500 index will be used.

-With SigmaLab, we can easily import the data of the S&P 500's stock price throughout the last year, and then apply a **Growth Over Time** transform function to it.
+With Cognitio, we can easily import the data of the S&P 500's stock price throughout the last year, and then apply a **Growth Over Time** transform function to it.

 <iframe src="https://sigma-lab.netlify.app/plot/2541c2e6-4e58-4e89-aef6-0c41c544fe00/embed"></iframe>